Jri-creator/rokomote/README.md

 navigation, text input, volume control, and power management, Rokomote transforms your terminal into a Roku remote.

+## Why Rokomote was Created

+Rokomote was created as an easier solution for users who are either afraid of the terminal or for terminal users like me who would prefer performing terminal actions an easier way. roku-cli was built for terminal users who wouldn't mind doing things the hard way.
+Rokomote was built as an alternative, easier solution.

 ## Description

-Rokomote is Free and Open Source Software (FOSS), designed as a simple and accessible solution for Roku users.
+Rokomote is Free and Open Source Software (FOSS), designed as a simple, easy, and accessible solution for Roku users.
 It scans your local network for Roku devices, lets you select one, and provides intuitive key mappings to control the device.
-It\'s ideal for Linux users who want a quick, command-line alternative to a physical remote or mobile app.
+It's ideal for Linux users who want a quick, command-line alternative to a physical remote or mobile app.

 ## Notes